araobp/ultrasonic-communication/README.md

 ![upchirp_downchirp](./doc/FFT_upXdown.jpg)

+### How much time does it take to compute complex FFT of 2048 samples?

+The measured value is 3msec for each FFT of 2048 samples at 80MHz system clock.

 ### Next step

 I have to come up with some synchronization technique: synchronization of TQ between the transmitter and the receiver.